PREAMBLE AND SUMMARY

 2.2.1.
 Status and performance of nuclear power plants

 In Slovakia, there are currently four WWER-440/V213 type nuclear units in operation — two units at the Bohunice site and two units at the Mochovce site.
 In addition, there are two additional WWER-440/V213 units in Mochovce under construction.
-The total installed capacity of units in operation is 1950 MW(e).
-The owner and holder of the licence to operate all the units in operation in Slovakia is SE.
-In 2018, NPP Bohunice produced 7623 GW·h and NPP Mochovce 7329 GW·h of electricity in total.
+The total installed capacity of units in operation is 2020 MW(e).
+The owner and holder of the licence to operate all the units in operation in Slovakia is SE, a. s.
+In 2020, NPP Bohunice produced 7975.35 GW·h and NPP Mochovce 7468.99 GW·h of electricity in total.

-The owner and operator of the NPP Bohunice V-1 and NPP Bohunice A1, both in the decommissioning stages, is the utility JAVYS (see Table 5).
+The owner and operator of NPP Bohunice V-1 and NPP Bohunice A-1, both in the decommissioning stages, is the utility JAVYS, a. s. (see Table 5).

 TABLE 5.
 STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS